tschumann/sandbot/sandbot/readme.txt

 - [Day of Defeat] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their isn't reduced in dark areas.

+v0.4.0.1 (18/06/17)
+- [All] Fixed single player not loading (thanks shardthefox200@ModDB)
+- [Linux] Replaced included MetaMod-P for Linux with MetaMod for Linux as MetaMod-P almost always freezes on Ubuntu.

 v0.4 (05/03/17)
 - [All] Increased number of allowed waypoints to 2048 (thanks 256 colors).